awyspr/awyspr-fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 into groups, you can't do an N-way comparison of a list longer than 5.
 Maybe with a logged in user they could allow a list of 10 ?

+Also, you can't compare 1 product (ie your own, if you are a vendor).
+You must do at least 2.

 2) AgentMode seems blissfully unaware when you ask it to compare things that are very different (and are unlikely to be compared in the real world).